 Here’s an example of the dashboard fallback channel expected behavior:

-Additionally, you have 15 messages that you’ve selected to send through the “Social Notifications” channel and 5 messages that you’ve selected to send through the “Marketing” channel.
+Additionally, you have 15 messages that you’ve selected to send through the “Social Notifications” channel and five messages that you’ve selected to send through the “Marketing” channel.

 You then decide to change your dashboard default channel from “Marketing” to “Updates”.

-In this situation, all 10 Campaigns with no channel selection that were previously sending through the “Marketing” Channel will now send through the “Updates” channel because these messages send through the fallback channel.
-The 15 messages that were sending through the “Social Notifications” channel will continue to send through the “Social Notifications” channel.
-The 5 messages that were sending through the “Marketing” channel will continue to send through the “Marketing” channel.
+In this situation, all 10 campaigns with no channel selection that were previously sent through the “Marketing” Channel will now send through the “Updates” channel because these messages send through the fallback channel.
+The 15 messages that were sent through the “Social Notifications” channel will continue to send through the “Social Notifications” channel.
+The five messages that were sent through the “Marketing” channel will continue to send through the “Marketing” channel.

-To better understand the expected behavior for channels, please refer to the following table:
+To better understand the expected behavior for channels, refer to the following table: